 echo "cbe83d1ae2d3ef6291a2b57202bb59aace14f2f1849bbdb09552a7419995294a bootstrap" | sha256sum -c

-You'll want to grab the latest copy of this line from the toltec repository itself, as I'm not sure I'll remember to keep this post up to date.
+You'll want to grab the latest copy of this line from the toltec website itself.

 After it's finished running, entware will be installed and configured to use the toltec repository.

 Now that you've got everything setup it's fairly easy to install new applications:

 Removing applications that you've installed is just as simple: